control-protection-grids-tudelft/DP/README.md

 # Features:

-The simulations models a Modular Multilevel Converter (MMC) using both EMT and DQ-sym approaches.
+The simulations models a Modular Multilevel Converter (MMC), in a single-station and point-to-point HVDC transmission setup, using both EMT, Matlab/Simulink Specialized power systems, and DQ-sym library.

 Control blocks govern both models, with a sequencer managing the timing of control events.